Batman: White Knight: Plot

-Making the villains rampage across the city, Napier uses the distraction to access restricted documents and discovers a tax fund for Batman's collateral damage.
-In an attempt to move the villains to a less-populated area, Batman baits them into attacking Backport and Napier's library, thinking that they would not attack a property owned by the Joker; the villains proceed to damage Backport and raze the library.
-Injured when Napier's library crumbles, Bruce later collapses at Alfred's bedside; waking to find himself stabilized on Alfred's life-support, Bruce finds Alfred dead in the bedside chair.
-Dick and Barbara discuss whether to intervene in Bruce's developing obsession in convicting Napier.
-Drews, now the Neo Joker, recovers Clayface's remains, placing the villains under her control.
-When Batman intervenes in his protest, Napier goes willingly to the GCPD.
-Warning he knows of the collateral fund, he offers to reallocate it to the GCPD as councilman, giving Gotham a culpable Batman equivalent known as the GTO - the Gotham Terrorism Oppression unit.
+Making the villains rampage across the city as a distraction, Napier gains access to restricted documents and discovers a hidden tax fund for Batman's collateral damage.
+In an attempt to move the villains to a less-populated area, Batman baits them into attacking Napier's Backport library, thinking that they would not attack Napier's property; the villains proceed to raze the library and damage the neighborhood.
+Critically injured, Bruce returns to the Batcave and collapses at Alfred's bedside.
+He wakes to find Alfred has used his life-support to stabilize Bruce at the cost of his own life.

+Nightwing and Batgirl grow increasingly concerned with Bruce's developing obsession in convicting Napier.
+Drews, now the Neo Joker, gains control of Clayface's remains, placing Gotham's villains under her power.